colm-o-caoimh/IrisDataset/README.md

 ## Data search and download
 * Following a simple Google search, one quickly establishes that the Iris data set is used widely in the fields of machine learning and statistics.
-It is referenced in numerous academic publications, student projects, online tutorials etc. so there is no shortage of sources offering the file for download.
-The most commonly referenced source appeared to be the UCI (University of California Irvine) [website](https://archive.ics.uci.edu/ml/datasets/Iris), whose machine learning repository offers the data set for download, amongst many others.
+It is referenced in numerous academic publications, student projects, online tutorials etc. There is no shortage of sources offering the file for download.
+The most commonly referenced source appears to be the UCI (University of California Irvine) [website](https://archive.ics.uci.edu/ml/datasets/Iris), whose machine learning repository offers the data set for download.
 It is this source that I have used in this project.

 * It is important to mention that the UCI data set differs slightly from the data